JEdouard01/CaptureNetworkTraffic/README.md

 <h2>Task 4.
 Filter the captured packet data</h2>
 In this task, we will use tcpdump to filter data from the packet capture file we saved previously.

-1. The tcpdump command will enable us to filter the packet header data from the capture.pcap capture file using the following command: sudo "tcpdump -nn -r capture.pcap -v"
+1. The tcpdump command will enable us to filter the packet header data from the capture.pcap capture file using the following command: "sudo tcpdump -nn -r capture.pcap -v"

 This command will run tcpdump with the following options: